 - If you are in a situation where you prefer not to ride a scooter you can order a car using either Grab or Go Jek.
 This is a much safer way to travel if you have valuables such as cameras and laptops or if you must travel at night.

 Getting to Bali

 Getting to and from Bali can be cheap from almost anywhere in South East Asia and Australia as several budget carriers serve the only airport on Bali, Denpasar (DPS) Airport, which is in the town of Denpasar in the south of the island.
 At the airport, there are fixed rate taxis to just about anywhere on Bali you want to go.
 From other islands nearby in Indonesia, such as Lombok, you can arrange a boat to Bali (most landing in Amed or Padangbai).

 Find cheap flights to Bali: We always search for flights via the websites Skyscanner, or Momondo, to see which gives us the best price!
 Budget airline AirAsia will likely have the cheapest deals from elsewhere in Southeast Asia, but it’s good to compare.

 Where To Go Next?

 Head over to Lombok, roughly 1½ hours by fast boat from Bali, the ticket price is the same.
 Again, prices online are inflated so it’s best to go to a travel agency while you’re in Bali and barter hard!
-Agencies also offer ‘slow boat’ tickets for approximately 100000IR, but the journey to Lombok takes 4-5 hours from Padangbai and the total journey to the Gili Islands, about 8 hours, including an hour bus journey from the ferry terminal in Lombok to the fast boat that will take you the final part of the crossing.
-It’s definitely worth the additional cost (roughly $15) to go direct from Bali to Lombok or the Gili Islands.
+Agencies also offer ‘slow boat’ tickets for approximately 100,000 IR, but the journey to Lombok takes 4-5 hours from Padangbai and the total journey to the Gili Islands, about 8 hours, including an hour bus journey from the ferry terminal in Lombok to the fast boat that will take you the final part of the crossing.
+It’s definitely worth the additional cost (roughly $15) to go directly from Bali to Lombok or the Gili Islands.
 Read our guide to Lombok here.